zaidsaiyed/snake-game-python/README.md

 ## Credits

-This game was created by Zaid Saiyed and is based on the classic Snake game.
+This game was created by Zaid Saiyed and is based on the classic retro Snake game.
 The game logic and console interface were implemented using Python.